lgrcia/prose/README.md

 ## Attribution

-If you find `prose` useful for your research cite [Garcia et. al 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.4817G).
+If you find `prose` useful for your research, cite [Garcia et. al 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.4817G).
 The BibTeX entry for the paper is:
 ```
 @ARTICLE{prose,
        author = {{Garcia}, Lionel J. and {Timmermans}, Mathilde and {Pozuelos}, Francisco J. and {Ducrot}, Elsa and {Gillon}, Micha{\"e}l and {Delrez}, Laetitia and {Wells}, Robert D. and {Jehin}, Emmanu{\"e}l},